miau1/simsents-anno/README.md

 sudo systemctl start apache2
 ```

-The web site now works at https://yourhostname.com.
+The website now works at https://yourhostname.com.

 The first thing you need to do is associate the superuser to an annotator object.
-The web site doesn't work for users, who are not paired with annotator objects:
+The website doesn't work for users, who are not paired with annotator objects:

 - Go to https://yourhostname.com/admin
 - Login with superuser credentials